henrytran2026/Xiaomi-PM-Final/docs/README.md

 ## Getting Started

-Open the [live demo](https://henrytran2026.github.io/Xiaomi-PM-Final/) and follow these steps:
+Open the [prototype](https://henrytran2026.github.io/Xiaomi-PM-Final/) and follow these steps:

 ### Step 1: Watch the scripted walkthrough
 The top of the page shows three synchronized device frames (phone, SU7, Mi Home).
 Tap the **play button** to watch a morning departure unfold across six beats — from calendar sync to the car pulling away with the house locked behind you.
 You can also click any dot on the timeline to jump to a specific beat.